peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 }
 ```

-Now simply start searching, put <project> in the Where column to look through your entire project.
-Btw, `cmd+alt+r` will toggle the Regex trigger when in search, in case you feel you need some more control over your searches.
+Now simply start searching, put "<project>" in the 'Where'-column to search your entire project. `cmd+alt+r` will toggle the Regex trigger when in search, in case you feel you need some more control over your searches.

 **Paste history:**

-Chances are you will never find this if nobody tells you, but Sublime remembers the last few things you copied, simply press `cmd+k+v` and sublime will present you a dropdown with the last few clipboard items (which were copied in Sublime).
+Chances are you will never find this if nobody tells you, but Sublime Text remembers the last few things you copied, simply press `cmd+k+v` and Sublime Text will present you a dropdown with the last few clipboard items (which were copied in Sublime Text).

 **Multiline editing:**

-There are so many ways to multiline edit in Sublime, it is kind of impossible to not use it.
+There are so many ways to multiline edit in Sublime Text, it is kind of impossible to not use it.

 - `cmd+d` will either select your current word, or in case you already selected something, look for the next appearance of that selection and will select that as well.
 - `ctrl+cmd+g` will also select your current word, or in case you already selected something, look for all appearances of that selection and will select those as well.